Does The New Budget Deal Affect Your Social Security Strategy?

-Late 2015 saw legislation passed that included the phase out of a lesser known Social Security claiming strategy called “File & Suspend/Restricted Spousal Application.”
+Late 2015 saw legislation passed that included the phase out of a lesser known Social Security claiming strategy called “File and Suspend/Restricted Spousal Application.”

 Coverage of this piece of the legislation created buzz among retirees, those planning retirement and even younger workers who are concerned about the viability of Social Security for the long-term.
 As pensions have become less common, Social Security has become the backbone of retirement for many.
 But because there are a multitude of strategies that vary based on marital status, earnings and disability history, most agree that decisions around benefits can be confusing and any policy changes can raise alarms.